 2 Teens Die From Suspected Allergic Reactions to Peanut

-After reporting on three other fatal tragedies among young people in North America due to food allergies this fall, we now must unfortunately report the deaths of two more teenagers from suspected anaphylaxis due to food allergy.
+November 2015 – After reporting on three other fatal tragedies among young people in North America due to food allergies in the fall of 2015, we now must unfortunately report the deaths of two more teenagers from suspected anaphylaxis due to food allergy.

 A 17-year-old high school student in Michigan is dead after experiencing a suspected allergic reaction on a school bus, a news website reports.

 Cody Kimball-Godfrey, a student at Wyoming High School near Grand Rapids, Michigan, was a passenger on a bus driving from Kent Career Tech Center back to his school on Nov.
 12, 2015 when the reaction took place, according to the report.

 The boy’s mother told Mlive.com that she suspected the allergic reaction was caused by peanuts, as Cody had a known allergy.
 The principal of the career center, John Kraus, told the website that the school bus driver recognized the seriousness of the situation and returned to center immediately, where Kimball-Godfrey was administered epinephrine by school nurses, and then transported to hospital.
 The teen died there later that day.
 (The timeline involved is not entirely clear, but Allergic Living has reported numerous times that epinephrine needs to be administered quickly in anaphylaxis.)